SpeedyWeather/SpeedyWeather.jl/docs/src/orography.md

 You can also change orography manually, that means by mutating the elements in either `orography.orography` (to set it for the shallow-water model) or `orography.geopot_surf` (for the primitive equations, but this is in spectral space, advanced!).
+This should be done _after_ the orography has been initialised which will overwrite these arrays (again).
-After the orography has been initialised (for testing to `initialize!(orography, model)` but in most cases when you do `simulation = initialize!(model)`).
-While you can do things like `sort!(orography.orography)` (sorting all mountains towards the south pole) as the orography is an array, the `set!` function is more convenient, for example you can do
+You can just initialize orography with `initialize!(orography, model)` but that also automatically happens in `simulation = initialize!(model)`.
+Orography is just stored as an array, so you can do things like `sort!(orography.orography)` (sorting all mountains towards the south pole).
+But for most practical purposes, the `set!` function is more convenient, for example you can do

 ```@example orography